groue/GRMustache/Guides/filters.md

 **Filters are not yet part of the Mustache specification**, and you need to explicitely opt-in in order to use them, with the `{{%FILTERS}}` special "pragma" tag in your templates.

-You apply a filter by prepending its name before a value.
+You apply a filter by prepending its name before a value, just like calling a function but without any parentheses.

 For instance, `{{%FILTERS}}My name is {{ uppercase name }}` would render `My name is ARTHUR`, provided with "Arthur" as a name.

 Filters can chain: `{{ uppercase reversed name }}` would render `RUHTRA`.

+Filters can apply to compound key paths: `{{ uppercase person.name }}` would render as expected.

 ## Standard library